-Students entering Bethel with a cumulative college GPA below 2.0 (on a 4.0 scale) are provisionally admitted.
+Students entering Bethel with a cumulative high school or college GPA below 2.0 (on a 4.0 scale) are provisionally admitted.
 In addition, students entering with below 45 transfer credits are provisionally admitted.

 Provisional evaluation provides an early assessment of academic success specific to provisionally-accepted students.
 Provisional evaluation occurs at the end of the term in which a provisionally-accepted student has completed a cumulative total of three A-F letter-graded courses.

 If the student meets the minimum required cumulative Bethel GPA for provisionally-accepted students (1.75) at the time of their provisional evaluation:

 - The student will be allowed to continue in their program of study.

 - The student must complete any remaining required Foundations of Academic Readiness (FAR) courses.

 - The student will be evaluated for Academic Standing in accordance with the Academic Standing policy in the next term.

 If the student does not meet the minimum required cumulative Bethel GPA for provisionally-accepted students (1.75) at the time of their provisional evaluation, the student will be academically dismissed.

 Limited Enrollment is for students who do not meet or do not wish to meet the CAPS General Admission Requirements.
 Students with Limited Enrollment are permitted to enroll as non-degree seeking students for not more than two courses from a limited list of available courses.
 Limited Enrollment students who complete both courses with a C or better are permitted to continue as non-degree seeking students.